New Puppet facts for Windows

 }

-The previous example uses a number of new facts which were added recently to Facter under the os.windows
+The previous example uses a number of facts under the os.windows key:

 C:> facter os.windows